audreyls/neuralstyle-tf-masterscript/README.md

 [ffmpeg](https://ffmpeg.org/) in the system path

+If you'd like a guide for getting all this to work on Windows, [check the Wiki entry here](https://github.com/audreyls/neuralstyle-tf-masterscript/wiki/Windows-Specific-Installation-Guide).

 ### Usage
 Open `run_neuralstyle.sh` in a text editor, fill in the required fields, save, then run `run_neuralstyle.sh`.